DominicL3/turboSETI-ML/README.md

 python3 generate_dataset.py /mnt_blpd12/datax/GC/AGBT19B_999_06/*0000.fil -total 100000 -spf 1000 -fs 17e6 -max_time 3600 --save_name train_params.npz
 ```

 This code takes samples all files matching the pattern `/mnt_blpd12/datax/GC/AGBT19B_999_06/*0000.fil`.
 It will take a total of 100,000 means, stddevs, and mins from the files, grabbing 1000 samples from each file in the path.
+Sampled arrays are separated by 17 million frequency channels, set by the `-fs` flag.
 The final `.npz` is saved to `train_params.npz`.

 **NOTE:** The program will **duplicate** the sampled parameters until there are `-total` samples if one of the following conditions is met: